yhwang/owl/CONTRIBUTING.md

-# Contributing to OWL and Clusterduck (Project Owl)
+# Contributing to OWL and ClusterDuck (Project Owl)

 * [Code of Conduct](#code-of-conduct)
 * [Issues](#issues)